 An Australian vessel, St Gerard M with 18 m in total length, was chartered (Fig.1).

-The vessel was also used in the surveys for last six years.
+The vessel was also used in the surveys for last seven years.
 Three researchers and two Australian crew members were on board.

 The research area was off the south coast of Western Australia between Esperance (122E) and Albany (118E), including off Bremer Bay (Fig. 2).
 The area covers 370 km x 37 km.
-Within the research area, continental shelf of 70 m in depth extended largely and then dropped sharply to deeper than 500 m in depth at shelf edge within 2 km distance toward offshore.
-The piston-line laid between the two points same as last year; one was at 34°29.2'S-119°23.1'E and the other was at 34°44.9'S-119°36.9'E so that the piston-line covered a range from continental shelf to offshore through shelf edge.
-In addition to the piston-line, adjacent areas, east, west or south (offshore) of the piston-line as well as the area west to off Albany, were also surveyed in order to examine whether the piston-line is a representative area in regard to SBT distribution (Fig. 2).
+Within the research area, continental shelf of 70 m in depth extended largely from the coast and then dropped sharply to deeper than 500 m in depth at shelf edge within 2 km distance.
+The piston-line laid between the two points same as last year; one was at 34°29.2'S-119°23.1'E and the other was at 34°44.9'S-119°36.9'E so that the piston-line covered a range from continental shelf to offshore through shelf edge in distance of 35.9 km.
+In addition to the piston-line, adjacent areas, east, west or south (offshore) of the piston-line as well as the area west to off Albany, were also surveyed in order to examine whether the piston-line is a representative area in regard to SBT distribution.

 The vessel operated trolling at speed of 7-8 knots.
 Eight trolling lines at maximum were trolled.
+Each line has one hook with a plastic lure.
 The specifications of the trolling gears were consistent with those used in the last year survey.

-Because the index derived from the survey is based on the number of SBT schools, not the number of SBT individuals caught, we did not try to maximize the number of fish caught.
+Because the index derived from the survey is based on the number of SBT schools, not the total number of SBT individuals caught, we did not try to maximize the number of fish caught.
 When catch was succeeded and reach 10 individuals presumably from single school, trolling was suspended and the vessel went forward around 1.0 mile without using trolling lines so that left from the school, in order to minimize mortality by the survey.

 Individuals caught of any species were measured its length.
-SBT in good condition were tagged and released with an archival tag (Lotek Inc., LAT2810) and one CCSBT conventional tag following the CCSBT tagging procedure.
-Other relatively large SBT individuals in good condition were tagged and released with pop-up archival tag (Wildlife Computers Inc., mini-PAT).
-Other SBT individuals were weighed and taken biological samples (stomach contents, otoliths and muscle tissue).
+SBT in good condition were tagged with an archival tag (Lotek Inc., LAT2810L or LAT2310) and one CCSBT conventional tag following the CCSBT tagging procedure.
+Some other relatively large SBT individuals in good condition were tagged with pop-up archival tag (Wildlife Computers Inc., mini-PAT).
+Some other SBT individuals were weighed and taken biological samples (stomach contents, otoliths and muscle tissue).
+There were some SBT individuals only its length measured and released.

 Vertical profile of temperature and salinity (conductivity) were measured down to just above sea bottom or 200 m in depth using a CTD (JFE Advantech Co. ltd., CTD RINKO-Profiler).
 GPS position data were recorded every ten seconds.
 Underwater video images were taken sometimes during trolling conducted out of the piston-line.
 A video camera in waterproof case was towed and placed 20-30 m behind of the vessel and 2-3 m below the sea surface.
 The camera took image toward below and behind direction.

 The images taken were observed later in laboratory and SBT presence was checked on PC monitor.